Private GANs, Revisited: Preliminaries

 \paragraph{DPSGD.} A gradient-based learning algorithm can be privatized by employing \emph{differentially private stochastic gradient descent} (DPSGD) \citep{dpsgd-song, bst14, dpsgd} as a drop-in replacement for SGD.
 DPSGD involves clipping per-example gradients and adding Gaussian noise to their sum, which effectively bounds and masks the contribution of any individual point to the final model parameters.
 Privacy analysis of DPSGD follows from several classic tools in the DP toolbox: Gaussian mechanism, privacy amplification by subsampling, and composition \citep{approx-dp, dworkroth14, dpsgd, analytical-moments-accountant}.

-In our work, we use two different privacy accounting methods for DPSGD: (a) the classical approach of~\citet{rdp-accountant}, implemented in Opacus \citep{opacus}, and (b) the recent exact privacy accounting of~\citet{GopiLW21}.
+In our work, we use two different privacy accounting methods for DPSGD: (a) the classical approach of~\citet{rdp-accountant}, implemented in Opacus \citep{opacus}, and (b) the recent exact privacy accounting of \citet{numerical-accountant}.
 By default, we use the former technique for a closer direct comparison with prior works (though we note that some prior works use even looser accounting techniques).
 However, the latter technique gives tighter bounds on the true privacy loss, and for all practical purposes, is the preferred method of privacy accounting.
-We use~\citet{GopiLW21} accounting only where indicated in Tables~\ref{tab:headline},~\ref{tab:compare}, and~\ref{tab:celeba}.
+We use \citet{numerical-accountant} accounting only where indicated in Tables~\ref{tab:headline}, \ref{tab:compare}, and \ref{tab:celeba}.

 \paragraph{DPGANs.} Algorithm \ref{alg:dpgan} details the training algorithm for DPGANs, which is effectively an instantiation of DPSGD.
 Note that only gradients for the discriminator $\cD$ must be privatized (via clipping and noise), and not those for the generator $\cG$.
-This is a consequence of post-processing (Proposition~\ref{prop:post-processing}) -- the generator only interacts with the sensitive dataset indirectly via discriminator parameters, and therefore does not need further privatization.
+This is a consequence of closure under post-processing -- the generator only interacts with the sensitive dataset indirectly via discriminator parameters, and therefore does not need further privatization.